pavolk/buildroot_demo/readme.md

 This section describes the setup of the eclipse-based environment to cross-develop and run/debug applications remotely on the target-system using the buildroot-eclipse support/plug-in.

-The plug-in is supported by the older version of eclipse (luna), which only runs with java-runtime not newer than java8.
+The plug-in supports an older version of eclipse (luna), which only runs with java-runtime not newer than java-8.
 An issue with the buildroot's package-repository prevents the regular plug-in installation, so we'll describe, how to overcome this too.

 1. Download eclipse-luna